-Government: The payment of compensation for employees with work injuries whose employer is insolvent.
+Government: The payment of compensation for employees with work injuries or occupational diseases whose employer is insolvent.

 Work injury benefits: All employed and self-employed persons who reside permanently in Estonia.
 Accidents that occur while commuting to and from work are covered.